patmcgtx/concurrency-dashboard/README.md

 The basic idea is to have a bunch of `Publisher`s and ways to view and stream them in an interactive SwiftUI app — and along the way, experiment with bridging modern Swift concurrency (`async`/`await` + `Task`s) with Combine and old-school GCD.

 ⚠️ This is a rough lab and always in progress.
-Not production code!

 ## What's here